ypid/dotfiles/shortcuts.md

 * Shift+Alt: Shared between window manager and applications.
 * Ctrl+Alt: Dedicated to window manager respectively shortcuts which can be triggered globally.
-  * Music player uses Ctrl+Alt except for Shift+Alt+x because of left hand use.
+  * Music player uses Ctrl+Alt except for Shift+Alt+X because of left hand use.
 * Shift+Super: Dedicated for AutoKey
     * Can also be used over RDP on Windows machines without interfering with MS Windows mappings of the Super key.